23rd Street station (BMT Broadway Line): Later years

+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the 23rd Street station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.

 The city government took over the BMT's operations on June 1, 1940.
 The station was renovated in the 1970s to accommodate ten-car trains.
 As part of the renovation, the original wall tiles, old signs, and incandescent lighting were covered by modern-look wall tile band and tablet mosaics, and new signs and fluorescent lights were installed.
 Staircases and platform edges were also renovated.

 On January 3, 1999, a schizophrenic man, Andrew Goldstein, pushed 32-year-old journalist and photographer Kendra Webdale onto the tracks from the Brooklyn-bound platform of this station.
 Webdale was then struck and killed by an oncoming N train.
 After two mistrials due to his mental incapacity, Goldstein pleaded guilty of manslaughter in October 2006 and sentenced to 23 years in prison.
 The incident led to the passing of Kendra's Law, which allows judges to order people suffering from certain psychological disorders to undergo regular treatment.

 In 2001, the station received a major refurbishment, including installing ADA yellow safety treads along the platform edges, restoring the original tiling, repairing the staircases, installing new tiling on the floors, new signage and upgrading the station's lighting and installing a public address system.